 Why Use DAOs?

-Coordinating the trusted node group via a DAO allows Rocket Pool to leverage several key mechanisms including:
+Coordinating the oracle node group via a DAO allows Rocket Pool to leverage several key mechanisms including:

-- Permissioned entry — New trusted nodes can only enter the group after consensus is reached within the existing group, only after proving that they meet certain criteria.
+- Managed entry — New oracle nodes can only enter the group after consensus is reached within the existing group, after proving that they meet certain criteria.

 - Transparent consensus — All decisions must go through an on-chain proposal.
-Members can collectively vote to kick nodes who aren’t fulfilling their duties and the wider Rocket Pool community can always stay up on new upgrades to the trusted node group.
+Members can collectively vote to kick nodes that aren’t fulfilling their duties and the wider Rocket Pool community can always stay up to date on upgrades to the oracle node group.

-- Permissionless incentives — Leveraging a DAO allows RPL to be directed to an on-chain pool of trusted node operators, rather than having to manually distribute rewards earned from performing duties.
+- Permissionless incentives — Leveraging a DAO allows RPL to be directed to an on-chain pool of oracle node operators, rather than having to manually distribute rewards earned from performing duties.

-We’ll be announcing the first set of Rocket Pool Trusted Node operators for closer to launch.
-If you believe you might have what it takes to be a member, be it in the form of a notable community member, ecosystem actor or a top shelf SaaS provider, please reach out to us in our Discord for consideration.
+The Rocket Pool oDAO continues to grow and diversify over time to provide a fully decentralised network.
+If you believe you might have what it takes to be a member, be it in the form of a notable community member, ecosystem actor or a top-shelf SaaS provider, please reach out to us in our Discord for consideration.